deepanshs/csdmpy/docs/source/examples/1D{1}-datasets.rst

 The following dataset is the Global Mean Sea Level (GMSL) rise from the late 19th to the Early 21st Century.
 The
-`original dataset <http://www.cmar.csiro.au/sealevel/sl_data_cmar.html>`_ was downloaded as a CSV file and subsequently converted to the CSD model format with a `.csdf` file extension.
+`original dataset <http://www.cmar.csiro.au/sealevel/sl_data_cmar.html>`_ was downloaded as a CSV file and subsequently converted to the CSD model format.
 Let's import this file.

 .. doctest::

     >>> filename = '../test-datasets0.0.12/gmsl/sea_level_none.csdf'
     >>> sea_level = cp.load(filename)

-The variable `filename` is a string with the local address to the `sea_level.csdf` file relative to the working directory.
+The variable `filename` is a string with the address to the `sea_level.csdf`.
-The :py:meth:`~csdfpy.load` method of the `csdfpy` module reads the file and returns an instance of the :ref:`csdm_api` class, in this case, as a variable ``sea_level``.
-For a quick preview of the data contents, use the :py:attr:`~csdfpy.CSDModel.data_structure` attribute of the instance,
+The :py:meth:`~csdfpy.load` method of the `csdfpy` module reads the file and returns an instance of the :ref:`csdm_api` class, in this case, as a variable `sea_level`.
+For a quick preview of the data structure, use the :py:attr:`~csdfpy.CSDModel.data_structure` attribute of this instance,

 .. doctest::